-Members of the can be reappointed or continue in office until a successor is appointed.
+Members of the EC can be reappointed or continue in office until a successor is appointed.
 The tenure of current appointees has been staggered so that appointments do not all expire at the same time or expire in an election year.
-Any member who is not a udge may be removed for just cause by the Governor General acting upon an address from the House of Representatives.
+Any member who is not a judge may be removed for just cause by the Governor General, acting upon an address from the House of Representatives.
 Just cause is defined to include misconduct, inability to perform the functions of office, neglect of duty and breach of any of the collective duties of the board or the individual duties of members.
-A judge serving as a member may be removed from office for a breach of the boards collective duties, but only if all of the other members are being removed for the same breach at the same time.
-The changes to the appointment and removal processes came about through legislative amendments in 2010 2010.
+A judge serving as an EC member may be removed from office for a breach of the board’s collective duties, but only if all of the other members are being removed for the same breach at the same time.
+The changes to the appointment and removal processes came about through legislative amendments in 2010 (New Zealand 2010).

-MandatePowersResponsibilities
+Mandate, Powers and Responsibilities

-The is defined as an independent Crown entity under the Crown Entities Act 2004.
-According to the Electoral Act 1993, objective is to administer the electoral system impartially, efficiently, effectively and in a way that facilitates participation in parliamentary democracy promotes understanding of the electoral system and associated matters and maintains confidence in the administration of the electoral system.
-The primary mandate is to administer parliamentary elections.
-There are no set dates for general elections they are usually held in the third year of the parliamentary cycle at the call of the rime inister.
-The is also responsible for conduct by-elections and referend.
+The EC is defined as an independent Crown entity under the Crown Entities Act 2004.
+According to the Electoral Act 1993, its objective is to administer the electoral system impartially, efficiently, effectively and in a way that facilitates participation in parliamentary democracy, promotes understanding of the electoral system and associated matters, and maintains confidence in the administration of the electoral system.
+The EC’s primary mandate is to administer parliamentary elections.
+There are no set dates for general elections; they are usually held in the third year of the parliamentary cycle at the call of the prime minister.
+The EC is also responsible for conducting by-elections and referendums.

-The compiles and maintains an electoral enrolment for both parliamentary and local elections.
-The electoral rolls are updated daily since they must be available for on demand events.
-It was estimated that the electoral roll coverage was 93.7 percent and currency 96.4 percent.
-The new ommission assumed responsibility for managing the electoral rolls in 2012 delegates this function to New Zealand Post Ltd. Voting in New Zealand i voluntary, but all electors are required to register on the arliamentary lectoral oll and face a NZ$100 fine.
+The EC compiles and maintains an electoral enrolment for both parliamentary and local elections.
+The electoral rolls are updated daily since they must be available for “on demand” events.
+It was estimated that in the 2011 general election, the electoral roll coverage was 93.7 percent and currency 96.4 percent.
+The new commission assumed responsibility for managing the electoral rolls in 2012, and it delegates this function to New Zealand Post Ltd. Voting in New Zealand is voluntary, but all electors are required to register on the parliamentary electoral roll, and if they fail to do so and are convicted, they face a NZ$100 fine.

-According to the Broadcasting Act 1989, public broadcasting rules for allocating approximately NZ$3 to political parties for radio and television broadcasts.
-This is the only money that can be spent on broadcasts to promote parties from the the writ election day.
-Candidates, on the other hand, can use their own funds for advertising to garner voter support.
+According to the Broadcasting Act 1989, the EC also administers the public broadcasting rules for allocating approximately NZ$3 million to political parties for radio and television broadcasts.
+This is the only money that can be spent on broadcasts to promote parties from the time the writ is issued until election day.
+Candidates, on the other hand, can use their own funds for advertising to garner voter support, within their spending limit.

-Another major responsibility is promoting public awareness of electoral matters through education and information programs. also conducts the Māori lectoral ption every five years; provides support, funding and administrative services for the work of the Representation Commission; and provides advice to the Minister of Justice on electoral matters.
-Additional responsibilities include registering political parties; assisting parties, candidates and others with their compliance obligations; reviewing and publicly disclosing financial returns from political parties, candidates and registered promoters.
+Another major responsibility of the EC is promoting public awareness of electoral matters through education and information programs.
+It also conducts the Māori electoral option every five years; provides support, funding and administrative services for the work of the Representation Commission; and provides advice to the Minister of Justice on electoral matters.
+Additional EC responsibilities include registering political parties; assisting parties, candidates and others with their compliance obligations; and reviewing and publicly disclosing financial returns from political parties, candidates and registered promoters.

 Operational Arrangements